Frequently Asked Questions (FAQs)

 Can the application fee, health insurance fee and tuition be paid at the same time or do they need to be paid separately?

-You may pay them all at once - once the application is complete and all fees are paid, a letter of acceptance will be issued.
+It Is required that all fees be paid at once - once the application is complete and all fees are paid, a letter of acceptance will be issued.

 Can the tuition be pro-rated on a monthly basis if the student can't stay exactly a semester or wants to stay longer than a semester?